jqno/dont-hack-the-platform-talk/slides/talk.md

 Evil consequences

-# About this talk

-Things you can do RIGHT NOW:
+# Things you can do RIGHT NOW:

 - Pure Java
 - Reflection